DillonOpperman/Appointment-Application-/README.md

 Booking logic and professor feedback fixes

 Removed the code created student accounts during login now only admins can create users.
-Added checks for both tutor and student time conflicts when booking so students can't double-book with different tutors.
+Added checks for both tutor and student time conflicts when booking so students can't double book with different tutors.
 Added overlap checking when creating availability blocks so admins can't accidentally add conflicting time slots.
 Added the same overlap checks to the admin edit appointment flow so rescheduling follows the same rules as booking.